 The typical scenario is that we check out our site, and everything seems to be working fine.
 If your page were loading very slowly, you would find reason for alarm.
 The problem with that typical scenario is that it’s not typical – most website owners only look at their sites on a desktop computer while using a dedicated high-powered wifi network.

-You have to consider mobile users who are in line for their take-out order, waiting for the bus, living in rural areas, or using the public library’s Internet connection (yes, 20% of American households still do not have Internet access).
-Try to think about your mobile users first, since there are so many people using their mobile device to visit your site.
+You have to consider mobile users who are in line for their take-out order, waiting for the bus, living in rural areas, or using the public library’s Internet connection.

 This simply means that your image settings should indicate that your image resolution is 72, set to sRGB color space, and has a reduced file size for faster page load.

-3. From the file menu choose File > Save for Web, and you will presented with the screen below:
+3. From the file menu choose File > Export > Save for Web, and you will presented with the screen below:

 In the top left corner of the Save for Web window are a series of tabs labeled Original, Optimized, 2-Up and 4-Up.
 By clicking these tabs, you can switch between a view of your original photo, your optimized photo (with the Save for Web settings applied to it), or a comparison of two or four versions of your photo.
 Choose “2-Up” to compare the original photo with the optimized one.
 You will now see side-by-side copies of your photo.

-4. Click on the photo on the bottom to select it.
+4. Click on the second photo.
 Choose “JPEG High” from the Preset menu.
-You can now compare your optimized photo on the bottom (which will eventually be your final file) with your original on the top.
+You can now compare your optimized photo (which will eventually be your final file) with your original.
 Depending on the quality of the photo, you may be able to use “JPEG Medium,” but double check that you aren’t pixelating your photo.